-Since 1985, the Asian Cultural History Program has carried out research on the cultural and ecological history of Asia's diverse peoples and has worked to preserve and make more accessible existing Smithsonian resources for the study and ap-preciation of Asian heritage.
-This program has been funded entirely through corporate and private donations, and its projects carried out in collaboration with Asian counterpart institutions.
+Since 1985, the Asian Cultural History Program has carried out research on the cultural and ecological history of Asia's diverse peoples and has worked to preserve and make more accessible existing Smithsonian resources for the study and appreciation of Asian heritage.
+Projects are carried out in collaboration with Asian counterpart institutions.
 Contact: Paul M. Taylor